robfletcher/grails-scaffolding/readme.md

 ## Forms

- * use `data-constraint-range="0..5"` etc. so we can enhance and validate inputs based on constraints
  * use size attribute where appropriate
  * Radio groups for enums (use select when more than x values?)
  * Dates using type="date" with 3-field JS enhanced version?
 Datepicker?

-## Errors & messages

- * Display errors & messages in traditional position when no-js
- * tooltip inputs with error message (on focus?)

 ## Enhanced experience